Endotrivial modules for finite groups via homotopy theory: Introduction

-In this paper we give an elementary and computable homological description of the group $\TS$, as the first cohomology group of the orbit category on non-trivial $p$--subgroups of $G$, with constant coefficients in $k^\times$, for any finite group $G$ and any field $k$ of characteristic $p$ dividing the order of $G$.
-Using the large homological toolkit available, we use this to give a series of structural and computational results on $\TS$: We write $\TS$ as an inverse limit of homomorphisms from normalizers of chains of $p$--subgroups to $k^\times$, answering the main conjecture of Carlson--Thevenaz \cite[Ques.~5.5]{CT15} in the positive; a related ``centralizer decomposition'' expresses it in terms of the $p$--fusion system of $G$ and centralizers of elementary abelian $p$--subgroups; see \S\ref{homologydecomp-subsection}--\ref{ctconj-sec}.
-We also get formulas for $\TS$ in terms of $\pi_0$ and $\pi_1$ of the $p$--subgroup complex $|\calS_p(G)|$ of $G$; in particular in the ``generic'' case where the $p$--subgroup complex of $G$ is simply connected, $\TS$ identifies with $\Hom(G,k^\times)$; this provides a topological correction to the old (too na\"ive) hope, see \cite[p.~106]{carlson12}, that exotic modules could only occur in the presence of a proper strongly $p$--embedded subgroup, see \S\ref{subgroupcpx-subsection}.
-We get bounds on $\TS$ in terms of the fundamental group of the $p$--fusion system of $G$, and see the contribution of specific $p$--subgroups in $G$; see \S\ref{fusion-subsec}.
-Lastly we provide consequences of these results for specific classes of groups, e.g., finite groups of Lie type and sporadic groups, obtaining new computations as well as recover and simplify many old ones in the vast literature.
-E.g., as an example we try out one of our formulas on the Monster sporadic simple group, and easily calculate $T_k(G,S)$ for the harder primes $3,5,7,11,$ and $13$ which had been left open in the literature \cite{LM15sporadic}; see \S\ref{computations-subsection}.
+In this paper we give an elementary and computable homological description of the group $\TS$, as the first cohomology group of the orbit category on non-trivial $p$--subgroups of $G$, with constant coefficients in $k^\times$, for any finite group $G$ and any field $k$ (not assumed algebraically closed) of characteristic $p$ dividing the order of $G$.
+Using homological methods, adapted from mod $p$ homology decompositions (but now with $k^\times$--coefficients, hence ``prime to $p$''), we deduce a range of structural and computational results on $\TS$, with answers expressed in terms of standard $p$--local group theory: We write $\TS$ as an inverse limit of homomorphisms from normalizers of chains of $p$--subgroups to $k^\times$, answering the main conjecture of Carlson--Th\'evenaz \cite[Ques.~5.5]{CT15} in the positive (see also \cite[Ques.~1]{carlson17}).
+A related ``centralizer decomposition'' expresses it in terms of the $p$--fusion system of $G$ and centralizers of elementary abelian $p$--subgroups (see \S\S\ref{homologydecomp-subsection}--\ref{ctconj-sec}).
+We also get a formula for $\TS$ in terms of $\pi_0$ and $\pi_1$ of the $p$--subgroup complex $|\calS_p(G)|$ of $G$.
+It implies that $\TS \cong \Hom(G,k^\times)$ when the $p$--subgroup complex of $G$ is simply connected.
+The formula can be seen as a topological correction to the old hope (too na\"ive, see \cite[p.~106]{carlson12}), that exotic modules could only occur in the presence of a strongly $p$--embedded subgroup, meaning $|\calS_p(G)|$ disconnected (see \S\ref{subgroupcpx-subsection}).
+We get bounds on $\TS$ in terms of the fundamental group of the $p$--fusion system of $G$, and see the contribution of specific $p$--subgroups in $G$ (see \S\ref{fusion-subsec}).
+Lastly we provide consequences of these results for specific classes of groups, e.g., finite groups of Lie type and sporadic groups, obtaining new computations as well as recovering and simplifying many old ones in the vast literature.
+As an example we try out one of our formulas on the Monster sporadic simple group, and easily calculate $\TS$ for $p$ any of the harder primes $3,5,7,11,$ and $13$, which had been left open in the literature \cite{LM15sporadic} (see \S\ref{computations-subsection}).